vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 A VMC is essential for implementing BIMI.
 It acts as proof that your logo is valid and associated with your domain, giving email clients the confidence to display it.
 Obtaining a VMC involves a verification process by a trusted third party, ensuring that only legitimate logos are used.

 ## Benefits of BIMI
-- **Enhanced Brand Visibility**: Your logo in the recipient’s inbox makes your emails instantly recognizable.
+- **Brand Visibility**: Your logo in the recipient’s inbox makes your emails instantly recognizable.
 - **Increased Trust and Engagement**: A familiar logo encourages recipients to open your emails, knowing they’re from a trusted source.
 - **Phishing Prevention**: BIMI helps reduce phishing attacks by making it difficult for malicious actors to impersonate your brand.